populationgenomics/talos/design_docs/Comparison.md

 current category/MOI assignment, this can lead us to either de-bugging faulty implementation, or to refine the design of parts of the algorithm.

+For context there are some key data sources relevant to this comparison:

+1. The MatrixTable (MT) containing annotated variants:
+   - This includes all variants from a joint-call, annotated with VEP and other sources.
+All annotations used in determining whether a variant is categorised initially will be present in this data source..
+2. The Labelled Variant Call Format File (VCF):
+   - A key step of AIP is analysing the variants present in the MT, and labelling those which meet specific criteria (see [relevant documentation](Hail_Filter_and_Label.md)).
+All variants selected into at least one relevant category are retained, and the process outputs a VCF file.
+For comparison purposes, we understand that when the process works correctly, all variants present in the MT and missing from the VCF were not selected as important.
+3. The final results JSON:
+   - After variants are selected and labelled, the next stage is Mode of Inheritance (MOI) testing.
+This takes external sources of gene-specific information, and tests if the labelled variants segregate appropriately within families.
+   Variants present in the Labelled VCF and not in the final results are explained if the MOI for that specific gene did not conform to the expected MOI.

 There are 3 key phases of this analysis where variants can 'drop-out', and identification of these will help undestand, and potentially resolve any discrepancies against the Truth dataset: